ASSAZZIN-01/iX-Mobile-Banking-Prediction-Challenge/README.md

 ## About this code

 ```
-# this Repository contains an Unofficial Winning Solution Code for this Challenge .
+# This Repository contains an Unofficial Winning Solution Code for this Challenge .
 Enjoy !

+# Notebook Pipeline :
+  ## 1. Data Processing :
+   ###   1.1 Remove Columns with more than 80% Nans
+   ###   1.2 Fillna FQ Features with -1
+   ###   1.3 Fillna Age With Mean Age .
+  ## 2. Modeling :
+   ###   I trained each region separetaly so the model can generalize well
 ```